Waitahora Wind Farm

 The Waitahora Wind Farm was a proposed renewable energy project in New Zealand planned by Contact Energy but which has now been abandoned without construction beginning (see resource consent process below).
-This development was proposed to be located on the Puketoi Range which forms one side of the picturesque Waitahora Valley, near Dannevirke in Southern Hawke’s Bay.
+This development was proposed to be located on the Puketoi Range which forms one side of the picturesque Waitahora Valley, near Dannevirke in the Manawatū-Whanganui Region.

 It was planned to have up to 65 wind turbines with a capacity of up to 177 MW.
 The proposed towers were to be 100m high, with a total height of 150m.
 The windfarm was opposed by a local residents group, representing a large proportion of local residents.

 In 2013, Contact announced that the project would not proceed in the foreseeable future.
 Consents for the project lapsed in 2016.

 Resource consent process

 The windfarm required resource consent approval, a licensing process administered by local government.
 The consent application for this project was publicly notified on 30 September and submissions closed on 30 October 2008.
 The consent hearing was held in February 2009.
 Three independent landscape architects gave evidence at the hearing, and all agreed that the Puketoi range was an outstanding natural landscape.

 The application for resource consents for this project was declined in 2009,.
 This is not unusual, as several renewable energy projects were declined resource consents (see Awhitu, Mokau hydro, Mount Cass, Te Waka).

 Contact Energy appealed the decision to decline the consent application and presented a substantially revised proposal, especially with regards to the limestone geology and sediment control.
 One of the consenting authorities, Horizons Regional Council, stated that consents should not have been declined on the basis of discharge of contaminants to groundwater, and that the consents should be granted.
 The Environment Court upheld the appeal and granted consents for the revised wind farm in 2010.
 The lapse period granted for the consents was five years.